stanford-cs149/asst1/README.md

 ## Hand-in Instructions ##

 Handin will be performed via [Gradescope](https://www.gradescope.com).
 Only one handin per group is required.
+However, please make sure that you add your partner's name to the gradescope submission.
+There are two places you will need to turn in the files on Gradescope: `Assignment 1 (Write-Up)` and `Assignment 1 (Code)`.

-Please place the following files in your handin:
+Please place the following in `Assignment 1 (Write-Up)`:

-* Your writeup, in a file called `writeup.pdf`:
-    * Please make sure both group members' names and SUNet id's are in the document. (if you are a group of two)
+* Your writeup, in a file called `writeup.pdf`.
+Please make sure both group members' names and SUNet id's are in the document. (if you are a group of two)

+Please place the following in `Assignment 1 (Code)`:
 * Your implementation of `main.cpp` in Program 2, in a file called `prob2.cpp`
 * Your implementation of `kmeansThread.cpp` in Program 6, in a file called `prob6.cpp`

-If you would like to hand in additional code, for example, because you attempted an extra credit, you are free to include that as well.
-Please tell the CAs to look for your extra credit.
+* Any additional code, for example, because you attempted an extra credit

+Please tell the CAs to look for your extra credit in your write-up.
 When handed in, all code must be compilable and runnable out of the box on the myth machines!

 ## Resources and Notes ##